Handicapped children definition

 • Child/Children means persons who are of an age of two years and above but who are less than 12 years of age;

-• Handicapped person means any person who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such an impairment, or is regarded as having such an impairment.
+• Handicapped person means any person who has a physical or mental impairment which substantially limits one or more major life activities, has a record of such an impairment, or is regarded as having such an impairment.

 • Children means all dependants named on a policy (not including spouse).